Wednesday, April 17, 2024

 -Aphrahat, "Demonstrations" XII The Demonstration on Passover

-That quote puts Sunday in such regard, due to the resurrection, that the Quartodeciman Paschal Week fasting schedule skipped over it.
+That quote puts Sunday in such regard, due to the resurrection, that the Quartodecimans would not fast on Sunday.

 The Didiscalia agrees with Aphraphat on that first point: